dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-rabbitmq.md

 ### Enabling message delivery retries

 The RabbitMQ pub/sub component has no built-in support for retry strategies.
-This means that the sidecar will send a message to the service only once.
+This means that the sidecar sends a message to the service only once.
 When the service returns a result, the message will be marked as consumed regardless of whether it was processed correctly or not.
 Dapr can try redelivering a message a second time, when `autoAck` is set to `false` and `requeueInFailure` is set to `true`.

 To make Dapr use more sophisticated retry policies, you can apply a [retry resiliency policy]({{< ref "policies.md#retries" >}}) to the RabbitMQ pub/sub component and [enable the Resiliency preview feature]({{<ref preview-features>}}).